DiegoLing33/f2i-bot/readme.md

 # F2I Bot • 0.1

-Telegram bot that can uses F2I library.
+Telegram bot that uses F2I library.
 Bot converts text to image and back again.
 Use it for fun.

 ---
 ## How it works?